amsee01/ZeroWallet/README.md

 Over the past few years, multi-sig wallets have gained popularity as the industry standard for security as far as crypto wallets are concerned.
 Most multi-sig setups are based on a 2/3 signing scheme i.e. there exist three private keys, of which any two can be used to sign transactions.

-With typical services like BitGo or Greenwallet, one key is held readily by the user, another by the server, and a third ‘backup’ key is stored safely by the user.
+With typical services like [BitGo](http://bitgo.com "BitGo") or [Green Address](https://greenaddress.it/ "Green Address"), one key is held readily by the user, another by the server, and a third ‘backup’ key is stored safely by the user.
 When a transaction needs to be sent, the user signs the transaction with their private key, before requesting the service to complete the multisig with their server key.
 The service typically has a scanning algorithm in place that uses a set of parameters to check whether the transaction is legitimate (low value, transfer to known addresses etc.) before signing the transaction and completing the multisig process.
 In cases like these, the user depends on the service to check whether a transaction is fraudulent.
-They must also make use of the service every time they send a transaction, which exposes them to privacy risks.
-Moreover, if the private key is password derived (for easy remembrance), there is a risk of brute force attacks either by a malicious service or an adversary who compromises the service.
+This gives rise to two limitations: (a) the user must make use of the service every time they send a transaction, which exposes them to privacy risks; (b) if the private key is password derived (for easy remembrance), there is a risk of brute force attacks either by a malicious service or an adversary who compromises the service.

-As an alternative to these services, I created a service — named Zero Wallet — which uses a similar 2/3 secret sharing setup without the need to authenticate with the server each time a transaction needs to be signed.
+As an alternative to these services, I created a protocol — named Zero Wallet — which uses a similar 2/3 secret sharing setup without the need to authenticate with the server each time a transaction needs to be signed.
 This avoids any censorship potential on the part of the third party whilst providing a convenient way for users to recover a private key using only passwords.

-## Distinct Features
+## Protocol Overview
 ![](https://miro.medium.com/max/1050/1*mKc2lbcQR-Iyzx8sa3tAqg.png)
-- Your private key is split into three shares.
+Your private key is split into three shares (see fig. above).
 You always hold two shares (one of your passwords and a backup share).
 The server holds no share but retains a secret key which can transform your second password into another share.
-So, with this service, you can generate two shares and use them to retrieve your private key on the go.
+So, with this protocol, you can generate two shares and use them to retrieve your private key on the go.

-- The server stores no information related to your private key (including an encrypted/hashed version).
-- We make use of Zero-knowledge techniques to ensure that the server never learns the output of share 2.
-Share 1 and share 3 are computer client end without server interaction.
-- Even though the same username and password combinations result in the same decrypted private key each time, the data transmitted to the server is indistinguishable from random.
+We make use of Zero-knowledge Proofs to ensure that the server never learns the output of share 2.
+Share 1 and share 3 are computed client end without server interaction.
+It should also be noted that the server's secret key is computed randomly and independently from share 2, making it impossible to derive the share from only the secret key.
+The protocol is designed such that even though the same username and password combinations result in the same decrypted private key each time, the data transmitted to the server is indistinguishable from random.
 This means that the server learns nothing even if it collects multiple interactions with the user.

-- Storing the private key is risky; instead, the user stores the 'backup share'.
-This, in conjunction with their second password, can be used to recover the private key without the need of the server.
+We recognize that storing the private key is risky; instead, the user stores the 'backup share'.
+This, in conjunction with their fist password, can be used to recover the private key without the need of the server.
 However, the private share alone (without the password) reveals no meaningful information about the private key.

-- The code for this project is completely open-source and can be inspected by anyone.
-The javascript/HTML front end can be run by any user privately to connect with the server.
-- The solution is built entirely in Javascript, so no specialised app or plugin needs to be installed for interaction.
-A browser is enough.
+### Security Analysis

+- Unlike BitGo or Green Address which must sign every transaction the users wish to broadcast, ZeroWallet allows users to retrieve their private key and use it independently.
+Therefore, while BitGo or Green Address can potentially censor and keep a history of user transactions, this is not the case with ZeroWallet.
+- If a password derived key is used for BitGo or Green Address, it is easy for an adversary to brute force the private key using a dictionary attack.
+This is because transactions to escrow smart contracts are public on the blockchain.
+Hence, a password derived key is not recommended for use in multi-sig smart contracts.
+With ZeroWallet, brute forcing the correct combination of two passwords to derive the private key is significantly more difficult.

 ## Public Demo
 Visit the project website [here](http://zerowallet.me "here").